ArmyAntSEC/murderBotRpg/rulebook/02_characters.md

 ---

 ### Null Cascade
-Once per scene, after a successful Breach Protocol, unleash a system-wide blackout — a one-time digital purge.
+After a successful Breach Protocol, unleash a system-wide blackout.
 **Effect:**

-- Disable all affected systems (lighting, sensors, drones, etc.)
-- Future attempts in the same environment face increased resistance or immunity
+- Disables systems connected to the one you successfully breached.
+- On a 10+, your original target and two additional connected systems are shut down.
+- On a 7–9, one connected system is shut down, but you lose access to the original breached system.
+- On a miss, alarms are triggered, and you lose all access to the breached system.

 **Tag:** `[Hacking] [Disruption] [One-Use]`